mas-bandwidth/gafferongames/content/post/networked_physics_in_virtual_reality.md

 To fix this, make sure to set __(some function i forgot)__ on each rigid body, to limit the velocity that objects are pushed apart.
 I found that 1m/sec push apart works really well.

-The third, which is quite subtle is that some orientations can't be represented exactly in smallest three representation, leading to the following situation:
+The third side-effect, which is quite subtle is that some orientations can't be represented exactly in smallest three representation, leading to the following situation:

 _(diagram showing cube rotating into penetration with the ground)_